SanviM828/WiDS-25-Pedestrian-Object-Detection-and-Tracking-MOT17/README.md

-# Pedestrian Detection and Tracking for Analysis (MOT17)
+# Pedestrian Detection and Tracking (MOT17)
 **Endterm Progress Submission: End-to-End Pipeline using YOLOv5 and BoT-SORT**

 ---

 ## Project Overview
-This repository contains the complete codebase and documentation for the "Unsupervised Anomaly Detection" project.
-The primary objective is to define "normal" crowd behavior by accurately detecting and tracking pedestrians in the **MOT17** benchmark dataset.
+This repository contains a complete pipeline for **Multi-Object Tracking (MOT)** in crowded environments.
+The project focuses on accurately detecting pedestrians and maintaining their identities across video frames using the **MOT17** benchmark dataset.

 The project is divided into two phases:
 1.  **Phase I (Detection):** Training a custom YOLOv5 model to localize pedestrians in crowded frames.